Skip to Content

 Hikes to Waterfalls Near Portland

-We have some great waterfalls near Portland for you to hike to get out of the city and get outdoors.
+We have some great waterfalls near Portland that will get you out of the city and into the outdoors.
 The first set are all the ones in the Columbia River Gorge, but I’ll show you more if you’re willing to drive just a bit further.

 Click the image to view the clickable map for waterfalls near Portland, Oregon.